Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

-We propose a non-adaptive activation-based algorithm called \textsc{Counting-Backoff}.
+We propose a non-adaptive activation-based algorithm, which is called \textsc{Counting-Backoff}.
 It is designed for channels with collision detection.
-The underlying paradigm of the algorithm is that active stations maintain a global virtual stack, that is, a last-in-first-out queue.
-Each station needs to remember its position on the stack, which is maintained as a counter with the operations of incrementing and decrementing by~$1$.
-A passive or newly activated station has the counter equal to zero.
+Algorithm \textsc{Counting-Backoff} is based on the idea that active stations maintain a global virtual stack, that is, a last-in-first-out queue.
+Each station on the stack remembers its position, which is maintained as a counter with the operations of incrementing and decrementing by~$1$.
+A passive or newly activated station has the counter equal to~$0$; such a station will join the stack only when it needs to perform more than one transmissions.
 The station at the top of the stack has the counter equal to~$1$.
-The algorithm applies the rule that if a collision of two concurrent transmissions occurs then the station activated earlier gives up temporarily, which is understood as giving up the position at the top of the stack, while the station activated later persists in transmissions, which is interpreted as claiming the top position on the stack.
+If a collision of two concurrent transmissions by two stations occurs then the station among these two that was activated earlier gives up temporarily, which means vacating the position at the top of the stack, while the station activated later persists in transmissions, which is implemented as taking the top position on the stack.

 The pseudocode of algorithm \textsc{Counting-Backoff} is presented in Figure~\ref{alg:stack-backoff}.
-Every station has a private integer-valued variable \texttt{backoff\-\_counter}, which is set to zero when the station is passive.
-The private instantiations of the variable \texttt{backoff\_counter} are manipulated by active stations according to the following general rules.
+Every station has a private integer-valued variable \texttt{backoff\-\_counter}, which is set to~$0$ when the station is passive.
+The private instantiations of the variable \texttt{backoff\_counter} are manipulated by active stations according to the following rules.
 An active station transmits a packet in a round when it \texttt{\texttt{backoff\_counter}} is at most~$1$.
 When a collision occurs, then each active station increments its \texttt{backoff\_counter} by~$1$.
 When a silent round occurs, then each active station decrements its \texttt{backoff\_counter} by~$1$.
 When a message is heard then the counters \texttt{backoff\_counter} are not modified, with the possible exception of a newly activated station.
-A station that gets activated has its \texttt{backoff\_counter} equal to zero, so the station transmits in the round just after the activation.
-Such a station increments its \texttt{backoff\_counter} in the next round, unless its only packet got heard, in which case the station becomes passive without ever modifying its \texttt{backoff\_counter}.
-A station that transmits and its packet is heard withholds the channel by transmitting continuously in the following rounds, unless it does not have any other pending packets or a collision occurs.
-Private instances of variable \texttt{backoff\_counter} are manipulated such that they implement positions on a stack, and thereby serve as dynamic transient names for stations that are otherwise nameless.
-This prevents conflicts for access among stations that are on the stack.